hayeseoin/ansible-lamp/README.md

 # ansible-lamp
 testing ansible for deploying lamp

-Must be run in ansible venv
+For local, if using user-data - Must be run in ansible venv `source /opt/ansible-venv/bin/activate`
-`source /opt/ansible-venv/bin/activate`

 The following command will deploy the local playbooks